Tuesday, 10 July 2018

 At this point we deviated from our prepared map, as we were no longer going to la Guerche-sur-l’Aubois.

-Instead we followed the GR markings of the Way of Vézelay, past the château, through some fields of white cattle and into the Forest of Apremont, as we had done in reverse years ago.
+Instead we followed the GR markings of the Way of Vézelay, past the château, through some fields with white cattle and into the Forest of Apremont, as we had done, in reverse, years ago.

-It was bitumen all the way (the D76), and rather monotonous, although pleasant enough.
+It was bitumen all the way (the D76), and rather monotonous, although shady and pleasant enough.

 Towards the end we came to the old line of demarcation between occupied and non-occupied France, imposed by the invading Germans in 1940 and losing its meaning in late 1942 when the whole of France became occupied territory.